 Hours: Marketplace opens at 7am and closes around 4 (but it is not a set time).

 A Go Orlando Pass is a great way to save on Orlando attractions.
 You can save up to 50% off each individual attraction.

 Drive Shack is a driving range located in Lake Nona.
 All ages are welcome.
 Part of the highlight of Drive Shack is the games that you can play to help improve your golf game.
 The game that is recommended for children is Monster Hunt, where kids have fun killing monsters by hitting them with a golf ball.
 At Drive Shack, you get your own private bay for playing and you can order food which is delivered to your bay.

 Heroes Community Park

 One of the newest parks in Orlando is Heroes Community Park.
 This park has a playground, soccer fields, and hiking/biking trails.
-There are also pavilions for parties and parking.
+There are also pavilions for parties.
 The park is close to Nona Adventure Park, so you could combine both activities in one day.

 Location: 14028 Centerline Drive, Orlando, FL 32827

 Live and Local at Crescent Park in Lake Nona is a great way to get out on a Thursday night.
 There are live performers on stage and various food trucks that change weekly.
 It’s a big park so children can run around and all music played is family friendly.

 Location: Crescent Park, 8374 Upper Perse Cir, Orlando, FL 32827

 We love Groupon for getting discounts on our favorite activities and restaurants in the Orlando area.